 Zeta Causes 2 Million Power Outages, Speeds Its Way Into Virginia

 Rescue and emergency teams are sorting through the damage wrought by Hurricane Zeta, which made landfall in Louisiana as a very strong Category 2 storm Wednesday afternoon.
-Zeta brought powerful winds to much of the Southeast, where more than 2 million power customers are now without power.
+Zeta brought powerful winds to much of the southeast, where more than 2 million power customers are now without electricity.

 The hurricane struck Louisiana's coast with winds of 110 mph, arriving Wednesday afternoon near Cocodrie, in Terrebonne Parish.
 Its eye then pushed inland over New Orleans and neighboring areas before rushing on to Mississippi and nearby states.

-At least six deaths are blamed on the storm, according to the Associated Press.
-The number includes four people killed by falling trees in Alabama and Georgia, a man who drowned in Mississippi, and another man who was electrocuted by live power lines.
+At least six deaths are blamed on the storm, according to The Associated Press.
+The number includes four people killed by falling trees in Alabama and Georgia, a man who drowned in Mississippi and another man who was electrocuted by live power lines.

 In Louisiana, Zeta toppled massive oak trees into houses and downed power lines.
 It also caused several breaches in the "burrito levee" in Grand Isle, in Jefferson Parish.
 The parish has canceled school through Friday because of damage from the storm.

-"It appears that the most catastrophic damage was in the Grand Isle area," Louisiana Gov. John Bel Edwards said Thursday morning, as crews took advantage of daylight to assess the worst-hit areas.
+"It appears that the most catastrophic damage was in the Grand Isle area," Louisiana Gov. John Bel Edwards said Thursday morning, as crews took advantage of the daylight to assess the worst-hit areas.

-Power outages also caused at least one car crash, when two vehicles collided in an intersection where the traffic signals were dark in Slidell, La., police said.
+Power outages also contributed to at least one car crash, when two vehicles collided at an intersection where the traffic signals were dark in Slidell, La., police said.

 Because of the storm's rapid forward motion — it made landfall traveling at 24 mph — its heavy rains did not trigger the type of perilous inland flooding that other recent storms have brought.